Elbanby/Redirects-Reporter/README.md

   1- Currently the script sends a 100 request at a given moment.

   2- Currently the script is using https only and will not work on http.

+  3- The script only works with .com domain.

 ### Solutions